 It's fall in the BG, y'all.
 Bring on the flannels, pumpkins and apple cider.
 Who's ready to get lost in a corn maze?
 Okay, maybe not everyone, but we are more than just that.
 Seriously, our town was made for this season.
 From pumpkin patches and corn mazes to horror history and haunted tours, we have all the fall fun.
-Did we mention it is all outdoors?
 Bowling Green, KY is SO fall you won't be able to do it all in just one day, you'll want to find a hotel and make it an official weekend getaway!

 Three of our agritourism sites love this season and do they show off for you?
 For sure.
 Jackson's Orchard, Just Piddlin Farm, and Chaney's Dairy Barn, have activities available for the entire family.
-There's plenty of room to social distance on these farms, where you might find a corn maze, pumpkin patch or delicious concessions.
 Chaney's corn maze is a fan favorite and how many other fall farms can you get fresh, homemade, locally-produced ice cream?
 Jackson's Orchard kicks off their fall festivities with the Apple Festival labor day weekend and gears up for all things orange with their Pumpkin Festival beginning Sept.
-25th.
-Just Piddlin Farm's opening weekend is September 11th - honoring America's fallen heroes on the 20th anniversary of 9/11.
+24th.
+Just Piddlin Farm's opening weekend is September 10th.
 BG misses nothing when it comes to fall on our farms.

 Scarecrow created by Downing Museum/Baker Arboretum

 UnSeen BG, presented by the Historic RailPark & Train Museum, brings out its haunted, walking tours for the Halloween season.
-This year will include two tours - we are here for that!
+This season of UnSeen is showing off three tours - we are here for that!
+These tours sell out very fast so check their website for the latest update on added dates.
+The three tours this year are Pauline Tabor's - XXX tour, Murder Mansion tour and a downtown tour!

 UnSeen Bowling Green Walking Tour